sizyra/Coding-Portfolio/README.md

 - A Contact page (Contact.html)
 - My existing Resume which opens as a PDF in a new tab

 The navbar on each page is fully functional.
 Contact page is approximately finished.
+About page is approximately finished.